python-amazon-mws/python-amazon-mws/README.md

-# python-amazon-mws
+# Python-Amazon-MWS

-A Python package for interacting with [Amazon Marketplace Web Services (MWS)][2].

-This project is a fork and continuation of [czpython/python-amazon-mws][3] with Python 3 support, more MWS API coverage, and new features.
+Python-Amazon-MWS is a Python connector to [Amazon Marketplace Web Services][2] (or MWS).
+It provides a simple way to build and send requests to MWS, allowing access to all that MWS can do from your Python application.

 **Join us on [Slack][1]!**